Best TV series to watch on Netflix right now (August 2020) - TheNewsTrace

 Cash Heist (La Casa del Papel)

-Cash Heist – higher often known as La Casa de Papel in its native Spain – will not be solely the most-watched non-English present on Netflix, however one of many most-watched series general on the streaming service.
+Cash Heist – higher generally known as La Casa de Papel in its native Spain – is just not solely the most-watched non-English present on Netflix, however one of many most-watched series total on the streaming service.

 There are 4 seasons on Cash Heist to watch, so why not see what all of the fuss is about?